-A finding that the defendant operated a motor vehicle, and that thereafter the defendant had .08 of one per centum or more
+A finding that the defendant operated a motor vehicle, and that thereafter the defendant had .08 of one per centum or more by weight of alcohol in his or her blood permits, but does not require, the inference that, at the time of the operation of the

 4 The term "motor vehicle" is defined in Vehicle and Traffic Law § 125.
-That definition contains exceptions that are not set forth in the text of the charge.
+That definition contains exceptions which are not set forth in the text of the charge.
 The term "public highway" appearing in the definition of "motor vehicle" is itself separately defined in Vehicle and Traffic Law § 134.
 Further, while the definition of "motor vehicle" is restricted to a vehicle operated or driven on a "public highway," the provisions of Vehicle and Traffic Law § 1192 expressly apply to "public highways, private roads open to motor vehicle traffic and any other parking lot" (Vehicle and Traffic Law § 1192 [7]).
 The term "parking lot" is also specially defined by Vehicle and Traffic Law § 1192 (7) (see also People v Williams, 66 NY2d 659 [1985]).
 The definition of "motor vehicle" has been modified to accord with its meaning as applied to Vehicle and Traffic Law § 1192.